mattruzicka/evolvable/README.md

 In this way, instances can express behaviors via genes and even orchestrate interactions between them.
 Genes can also interact with each other during an instance's initialization process via the [EvolvableClass#initialize_instance](#evolvableclassinitialize_instance-1) method

-### The Evolvable::GeneSpace object
+### The Evolvable::SearchSpace object

-The `Evolvable::GeneSpace` object is responsible for initializing the full set of genes for a particular instance according to the configuration returned by the [EvolvableClass.gene_space](#evolvableclassgene_space) method.
+The `Evolvable::SearchSpace` object is responsible for initializing the full set of genes for a particular instance according to the configuration returned by the [EvolvableClass.search_space](#evolvableclasssearch_space) method.
 It is used by the `Evolvable::Population` to initialize new instances.

-Technically, any object that responds to a `new_genes` method which returns an array of genes for a particular instance can function as a GeneSpace object.
-Custom implementations will be used if returned by the `.gene_space` method.
+Technically, any object that responds to a `new_genes` method which returns an array of genes for a particular instance can function as a SearchSpace object.
+Custom implementations will be used if returned by the `.search_space` method.

 ## Populations